-As discussed earlier, the Authority is in the process of implementing a master plan which is set up in phases.
+As discussed earlier, the Authority completed a master plan which was set up in phases.
 The first phase was completed in September 2001, the second phase was completed in September 2003, the third phase was completed in March 2008, and the fourth phase was completed in October 2008.
-As a result of master plan implementation, capital assets before depreciation and construction-in-progress have increased approximately \$3.3 million.